feedback-house/developer-portal/docs/api-business-division-get.md

 #### `responsibles` [[UserId]]

-Users that will have extra priviledges for this Business Division.
+Users that will have extra privileges for this Business Division.
 This field is an array of UserIds `responsibles: ["507f1f77bcf86cd7994","507f1f77bcf86cd1234"]`.

 #### `active` [{`true`,`false`}]

-This fileld defines if the business division is active or not.
+This field defines if the business division is active or not.
 Valid options are `true`, `false`.

 #### `parent` [Business DivisionId]

 Parent Business Division of this Business Division.
 This indicates if this Business Division is a child of another Business Division.
-This setting is optional and is used when setting hierarquies.
+This setting is optional and is used when setting hierarchies.

 #### `businessDivision` [BusinessDivisionID]

-This fileld defines the Business Division of Business Division.
+This field defines the Business Division of Business Division.
 This needs to be a valid Business Division ID.

 #### `allowCandidatesApply` [{`true`,`false`}]